MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 Use a hyphen between a prefix and a stem word:

-  - If a confusing word results without the hyphen.
+  - If a confusing word results without the hyphen.<br />

-  - If the stem word begins with a capital letter. <br />
     **Examples**
     non-native
-    pro-Microsoft
+    pre-provisioned

+  - If the stem word begins with a capital letter. <br />
+    **Example**
+    non-XML format file

 A prefix affects a word, not a phrase.
 For example, instead of *non-security related,* use *unrelated to security*.